All cases

 October 26, 2022

+For many Danes, the highlight of the year is the festival season.
+This might explain why Denmark is the country in the world with the highest amount of music festivals per inhabitant.
 As the epicentre for Danish and international music, art and culture, Roskilde Festival is Northern Europe’s largest festival.
-Every year the festival demonstrates how experimentation, volunteer work and strong values of sustainability and equality can come together to create a space where even crowd-control is based on trust.
+Every year the festival demonstrates how experimentation, volunteer work and strong values of sustainability and equality can come together.

 Roskilde Festival as a test lab for green solutions